Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Introduction

 The credit rating migration analysis concerns the changes [i.e. upgrades or downgrades] of borrowers' credit quality over time with respect to their previous ratings [\cite{altman1997credit}].
-These are recorded in the form of monthly or quarterly time series of credit migration matrices comprising qualitative ratings of firm, ranked from the low risk category A to the most risky rating D, of default.
-The ordered Probit model for credit ratings arises as a natural specification, which has been extended to the Asymptotic Stochastic Factor Model (ASFR), by \citet{Vasicek1991} [see also \citet{Vasicek1987}, \cite{NPV2001}].
-The ASFR is a stochastic factor probit model of default with an independent and identically distributed common random unobserved factor, capturing the systematic risk effect.
-The factor is assumed to drive the parameters of a latent quantitative score function in the model, which determines the observed qualitative ratings.
-Due to the presence of the unobserved common factor, the observed rating histories are cross-sectionally dependent, which can explain default correlation. \cite{Koopman2008}, \cite{Feng2008}, \cite{Creal2013}, and \cite{Creal2014} extended this setup to multiple credit rating categories with common systemic factors that can be serially correlated, in order to predict the future credit ratings of firms.
+These data are available from monthly or quarterly time series of credit migration matrices comprising the qualitative ratings of firms, ranked from the low risk category A to the most risky rating D of default.
+The ordered Probit model for credit ratings arises as a natural specification, which has been extended to the Asymptotic Single Risk Factor (ASRF) model by \citet{Vasicek1991} [see also \citet{Vasicek1987}, \cite{NPV2001}].
+The ASFR is a stochastic factor probit model of default with an independent and identically distributed common random unobserved factor capturing the systemic risk effect.
+The factor is assumed to drive the parameters of a latent quantitative score function in the model, which is transformed into qualitative ratings.
+Due to the presence of the unobserved common factor, the observed rating histories are cross-sectionally dependent, which can explain default correlation. \cite{GG2005a}, \cite{Feng2008}, \ extended this setup to multiple credit rating categories with common systemic factors that can be serially correlated, in order to predict the future credit ratings of firms.
 This extension is strongly recommended under the Basel III regulatory measures: ``Interdependence between issuers is frequently modelled in a similar way to the regulatory framework, using a combination of an idiosyncratic (i.e. individual) and one or more systemic risk factors'' [\cite{EBA2012}, article 12 on Systemic Risk Factor].
 Moreover, the dynamic ordered probit model takes into account the heterogeneity of issuers and satisfies the requirement that ``Separate transition matrices may be applied for specific groups of issuers and geographical areas'' [\cite{EBA2012}].
 It also reproduces other stylized facts such as the rating momentum [see e.g. \cite{AK1992}].